elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 If you are running on the default Umbraco template, all nessecary configuration is added during installation of the `Elmah.Io.Umbraco` NuGet package.
 If your `web.config` file for some reason aren't updated during installation, you can configure elmah.io manually: [Configure elmah.io manually](https://docs.elmah.io/configure-elmah-io-manually/).
 Likewise, the installer configure the elmah.io sink for Serilog in your `config\serilog.user.config` file.

+### Different environments

+You may have different environments like *Staging* and *Production*.
+At least you have two: *Localhost* and *Production*.
+If you want to log to different error logs depending on the current environment, check out [Use multiple logs for different environments](/use-multiple-logs-for-different-environments/).
+Web.config transformations work on the `Web.config` file only but you may have other config files that need transformation as well.
+In terms of elmah.io, the `serilog.user.config` file also includes elmah.io configuration that you may want to disable on localhost and include on production.
+If you are running on Umbraco Cloud this is natively supported as explained here: [Config Transforms](https://our.umbraco.com/documentation/Umbraco-Cloud/set-up/Config-Transforms/).
+Even in self-hosted environments, you can achieve something similar using the SlowCheetah extension.
+Check out this question on Our for details: [Deploying different umbracoSettings.config for different environments](https://our.umbraco.com/forum/umbraco-7/using-umbraco-7/57392-Deploying-different-umbracoSettingsconfig-for-different-environments).

 ## Umbraco 7

 We still support Umbraco 7 through the `Elmah.Io.Umbraco` package version `3.2.35`: